iRed4321/too-much-social-stats/README.md

 ## How to Use
 1. Download your data from Facebook or Instagram (choose JSON format).
 Extract the downloaded archive.
-2. Open your terminal in the electron-fb-stat folder
+2. Open your terminal in the too-much-social-stats folder
 3. Type `npm start` to open TMSS
 4. Choose Import and select the extracted folder
 5. Enjoy !